Maple Class 2023 - 2024

 We have a small group of Reception children in our lovely, spacious indoor and outdoor classroom.
 The children thrive using all of the areas to enhance their learning through carefully planned play-based activities, whilst providing opportunities for them to use their imagination to see where their own ideas lead them.
 Our aim is to ensure the children are happy and safe, engaged and enjoying their time at school, alongside support at home, as that is how children learn to fly.

-Our Maple Class team has two part-time teachers, Mrs Alison Hopkins (Monday to Wednesday) and Mrs Hayward (Thursday, Friday) and a full time Teaching Assistant, Mrs Sue Cordell.
+Our class teacher is Mrs Alison Hopkins and our teaching assistant is Mrs Sue Cordell.
 We understand that it can be daunting when your child starts school, and you may have lots of questions to ask.
 We always have an open door and encourage you to talk to us about any worries or concerns, no matter how big or small.

 Children always come into school with different abilities, so don’t worry if you don’t think your child can do some of the things that others can.
 You can help your child be school ready by encouraging them to recognise letters in their name, looking for and identifying numbers in the environment or by making counting objects part of everyday life, such as when buying fruit or vegetables.

-Homework in Maple class is based around learning our sounds and further exploring our new skills we have learnt in the classroom.
+Homework in Maple class is based around learning our sounds and further exploring new skills learnt in the classroom.